-Strong Skills Undeveloped Skills • Is empathetic and • Cannot prioritize the Overly Focused on Skill Take up too much Is empathetic and Cannot prioritize the Take up too much can read what others need and want.
-Is able to prioritize the needs and goals of the group.
-Can motivate and build up other group members to push forward the group's agenda. and also does not recognize them for their contributions.
-Sits back and lets others take on the difficult work, allowing the group to pull them along. time checking in the team members making sure work is shared fairly, so work takes too long.
-Completely forgets to take care of themselves while looking out for the group's needs and is unable to contribute when they're called upon by others.
+Strong Skills Undeveloped Skills Overly Focused on Skill Is empathetic and Cannot prioritize the Take up too much can read what needs of the group time checking in the others need and over their own. team members want.
+Acts like a dictator making sure work is Is able to prioritize and pushes tasks shared fairly, so the needs and goals on group members work takes too long. of the group. and also does not Completely forgets Can motivate and recognize them for to take care of build up other group their contributions. themselves while members to push Sits back and lets looking out for the forward the group's others take on the group's needs and agenda. difficult work, is unable to allowing the group contribute when to pull them along. they're called upon by others.